Committee A Members

 Professor of Public Health & Health Services Research, University of Warwick

-Aileen is Acting Director of the Division of Health Sciences at Warwick Medical School which is an outstanding multidisciplinary applied health research environment.
+Aileen is Director of the Division of Health Sciences at Warwick Medical School which is a dynamic multidisciplinary applied health research environment.
 Her research team - Warwick Evidence - is supported by programme grant funding to undertake technology assessments and reviews for the HTA programme, NICE and other policy bodies.
 She also has programmes of research on evidence use and uptake.
 Her core training and background are in public health and epidemiology as applied to health services research and she has previously worked in research commissioning, NHS commissioning, health consultancy and as a GP.
 More recently she has undertaken joint work on commissioning and evidence uptake with the Nuffield Trust and with Warwick Business School.

 Andrew England, BSc, MSc